Aussie salute: Process

-As illustrated in a YouTube video posted by John Walsh and then reposted by The University of Adelaide blog, ‘Life in Adelaide News’, the Aussie Salute is a quick movement using the arm and movement from the hand to wrist.
-Bent at the point of the elbow and straight from the wrist to the hand, the process of an Aussie Salute involves the arm being raised closer to the participant's face.
+The Aussie Salute is a quick movement using the arm and movement from the hand to wrist, bending at the point of the elbow and straight from the wrist to the hand, the process of an Aussie Salute involves the bringing the arm to the participant's face.
 Movement is then seen as the hand moves, fingers running parallel to the jaw, rotating the hand on the wrist joint across the face.
 The gesture is often repeated.

 The movement is often repeated due to the agility of the bush fly.
-With their two sets of wings, they are able to react to the hand gesture quickly and return to their position around the said person's face.
-The fly is also able to use their compound eyes to anticipate the incoming hand, able to sense through the sudden presence of shade around them.
+As the fly has two pairs of wings, they are able to react to the hand gesture quickly and return to their previous position.
+The fly is also able to utilize their compound eyes to anticipate the incoming hand, via the ability sense the sudden presence of shade around them.

 Origins

-The large population of the Australian bush fly and its taste for human moisture is what has seen the need for such a movement as the Aussie salute.

 Australia has a large amount of bush flies (A.Milewski, 2016, p.
-22), an animal that grow within other animals' faeces.
+22), an animal that grows within other animals' faeces.
 Going by the colloquial name bush fly, the animal (Musca vetustissima) found in Australia is much more keen to place itself on the human face compared to its international counterparts.
-For example, the eye fly (Musca sorbens) found in Africa and Asia, live primary around agricultural animals.
+For example, the eye fly (Musca sorbens) found in Africa and Asia, lives primarily around agricultural animals.